tomogwen/infe.rs/README.md

 ## Building and running your application

-Start your application by running:
+- Start the application by running:
 `docker compose up --build`.
+- Run `curl localhost:8000` to get a sample!

 ### Hard reset